Politics and government of the Dutch Republic: Preponderance of Holland

 This is not to say that the institutions of the Republic were completely Holland-centric.
 In matters of form and ceremony the seven voting provinces were equal and sovereign in their own houses.
 The Union of Utrecht and the States General that gave it substance and form were not intended to function as a federal state.
 The provinces were supposed to take important decisions unanimously.
 So the intent of the Union of Utrecht was a confederacy of states.
 What emerged due to circumstances after 1579 was more a sovereign federation of sovereign states (a formulation borrowed by the United States of America).
 The rule of unanimity was largely unworkable: the decision to back William III's invasion of England in 1688 was a notable exception.
-Principle decisions, however, were seldom, if ever, taken over the objections of Holland.
+Principal decisions, however, were seldom, if ever, taken over the objections of Holland.
 In the same way, Holland, in the interests of harmony, would not try, once the other provinces were reconstituted and rejoined to the Union, to take a decision over the strenuous objections of the other provinces, but would try to build a majority consensus on major decisions.
 Within these constraints, as seen below, a persuasive Councillor Pensionary of Holland and/or a Stadholder/Prince of Orange could move the provinces to a consensus.

 National government

+The percentages after every Province are the budget allocations, which clearly shows the dominance of Holland as well as Amsterdam.

+The list of towns and nobilities under each Province shows the composition of the States of every Province, which were the assembly of the estates of every Province and would send the provincial delegations to form the States-General.